 The impact the sexual pain is having on your relationship is heart wrenching.
 You desire a healthy sex life with your partner, but the pain always seems to get in the way.
 Even if your partner has been supportive and understanding, feelings of guilt, shame frustration and loneliness are common visitors in your world.

-Having a supportive resource for emotional, mental, and spiritual support is an important part of your healing journey.
-A professionally facilitated support group provides you with the opportunity to connect with other women who are going through a similar experience and provides a way for you to:
+Having a supportive resource for emotional, mental, and spiritual support is an important part of any healing journey.
+A professionally facilitated female sexual pain support group provides you with the opportunity to connect with other women who are going through a similar experience and provides a way for you to:

 I am passionate about women being able to access their desire and experience pleasure in sex for their own sake-not just for the sake of pleasing or satisfying a partner.